A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Algorithm Convergence

 Our method is based on the simple idea of combining smoothing and homotopy.
-Objective function $F$ in our problem template is non-smooth.
+In our problem template, the objective function $F$ is non-smooth.
 We define the smooth approximation of $F$ with smoothness parameter $\beta > 0$ as

 Note that $F_\beta$ is $(L_f + \norm{A}^2/\beta)$-smooth.